qgis/QGIS-Documentation/docs/documentation_guidelines/writing.rst

         Default: 1
       - Number of points to create

+* When a parameter or a parameter's value is added to an already existing algorithm, indicate the QGIS version in which it is introduced.
+  If it requires a specific library, also indicate its minimal requirements.
 * Describe the *type* of input supported the parameters.
 There are several types available you can pick one from: